oicr-gsi/sample-fingerprinting/decider-sample-fingerprinting/README.md

 Required:

-    study_name                string      A required parameter passed by the decider or on the command line if workflow is launched manually
+    study-name                string      A required parameter passed by the decider or on the command line if workflow is launched manually
     template-type             string      type of experimental template - WG (Whole Genome sequencing)